HeapsIO/heaps-doc/Installation.md

 ![](https://user-images.githubusercontent.com/1022912/45916335-6547a000-be64-11e8-8d4e-799dffea475f.png)

-Restart VSCode once installation is complete (you can click the `Reload` label that should be showing)
+If your VSCode is up to date (after v1.31), you're good to go.
+Otherwise, restart VSCode once installation is complete (you can click the `Reload` label that should be showing)

 ## Additional steps for Heaps and HashLink VM